denisekart/advent-of-linq-2022/README.md

 Problems will be identified by test classes corresponding on the days of the challenge (e.g. `Day1.cs` will represent the 1st of December challenge).

-To run the tests run the `dotnet test` command in the root of the repository.
+To run the tests, run the `dotnet test` command in the root of the repository.

 To run a specific subset of tests, run the following filtered command: